tpavlacky/teamcity-theatre/README.md

 ## Usage instructions

 Open the web application from a browser
-  - Make sure that you type the URL in lowercase
   - Open the settings page from the main menu.
     - If you see any errors, your server or credentials might be incorrect.
-Check the log files why the network request failed.
+Check the log files to see why the network request failed.
   - Add a new view, give it a name.
   - Expand your TeamCity projects in the left bottom pane and select one to see its build configurations.
   - Add build configurations to your view.
 These will become the tiles of your view.